Southern Italy: Earthquake hazard due to active plate boundary

 Since the early civilizations, the lives of people in Europe, in the Middle East, and in North Africa have been closely linked to the Mediterranean.
 Natural catastrophes such as volcanic eruptions, earthquakes and tsunamis have repeatedly shattered cultures and states in this area.
 The reason for this constant threat is that in the Mediterranean the Eurasian plate and the African plate interact.
 "Unfortunately, the tectonic situation is very complicated, since there are many different fault zones in this area.
 This makes an exact hazard analysis for certain areas very difficult", explains Prof. Dr. Heidrun Kopp Geophysicist at GEOMAR Helmholtz Centre for Ocean Research Kiel.

 Together with colleagues from France, Italy and Spain, as well as from the Universities of Kiel and Bremen, the scientists now published their results of extensive investigations of the seafloor off the coast of Sicily and Calabria in the current edition of the international scientific journal Earth and Planetary Science Letters.
-The research campaigns have provided evidence that a in the region shows current activity.
+The research campaigns have provided evidence that a plate boundary in the region shows current activity.
 "From historical natural disasters we know about the geological processes in this area, but so far the causes have not been well known.
 Now we are beginning to understand them better", says Professor Kopp, co-author of the study.

 The results are based on six ship expeditions since 2010, including three with the German research vessel METEOR.
 During these expeditions the respective teams have mapped the seafloor using state-of-the-art technologies.
 In addition, the scientists have used seismic methods to investigate the structure of the ocean floor up to a depth of 30 kilometres.